iksnerd/iksnerd-starter/README.md

 #### Components
 - The components are located in the `app/components` directory.
+- The ai components are located in the `app/components/ui/kibo-ui` directory.

+[shadcn/ui](https://ui.shadcn.com) is used for the UI components in this project.
+- The components are located in the `app/components/ui` directory.

+[kibo-ui](https://www.kibo-ui.com/components/ai-branches) is used for the AI components in this project.
+- The components are located in the `app/components/ui/kibo-ui` directory.

 Use the following command to add / update shadcn/ui components to the project:
 ```bash